sebbekarlsson/python-vs-javascript/README.md

 * Have an endpoint to register users
 * Have an endpoint to fuzzy search users by their username
 * Have an endpoint to send a message to a user
+* Have an endpoint to fetch all messages that a user has sent
+* Have an endpoint to fetch all messages that has been sent to a user
 * Encrypt the users password when registering

 ### The endpoints